Karl W. Richter: Vietnam

 Richter quickly became an exceptional fighter pilot, and took on every opportunity to fly.
-With only two years' Air Force experience and even less in combat, became an element leader.
+With only two years' Air Force experience and even less in combat, he became an element leader.
 Once, while on leave, he turned down the possibility of a trip to Bangkok or Hong Kong and went instead to Nakhon Phanom Royal Thai Air Force Base where he flew combat missions in an O-1E Bird Dog.

 On September 21, 1966, Richter was flying as Ford 03, an element leader, north of Haiphong on a mission to seek out SAM sites.
 Preparing to strike a site, he saw two MiG-17s making a pass.
 After assessing the situation, he began closing in on the enemy aircraft.
 He engaged a MiG with his 20mm cannon and impacted the enemy aircraft.
 Just as Richter's gun went empty, the MiG's wing broke off and he saw the MiG pilot eject.
 In a later comment, Richter noted "...It's strange, but, in a way, I was happy he got a good chute.
 I guess that's the thought that runs through all our minds.
 He's a jock like I am, flying for the enemy of course, but he's flying a plane, doing a job he has to do."

 At the age of 23, Karl Richter had become the youngest American pilot to shoot down a MiG over Vietnam.
 Richter went to Saigon to receive the personal congratulations of Lt.
 Gen. William W. Momyer, Seventh Air Force commander, and again at the personal invitation of Premier Nguyễn Cao Kỳ when he was awarded the Vietnamese Distinguished Service Medal.

 As he approached the 100-mission mark, Richter asked permission to fly a second 100 missions, believing his combat experience should be used to advance the war effort.
 On April 20, 1967, while leading a defense-suppression flight of F-105s, his flight destroyed or pinned down a number of enemy AAA and SAM crews, enabling the strike force to eliminate an important railroad target, in spite of intense enemy fire and weather that hindered navigation.
 Having already received the Silver Star, was awarded the Air Force Cross for his skill and heroism that day.